enitrat/cairo-graphs/Readme.md

 ### Graph algorithms

 For now, only the Dijkstra algorithm is implemented.
 You can use it once you have built a valid graph.
-To do so, import `Dijkstra` from `src.graph.dijkstra` and call `Dijkstra.shortest_path`, which will return the distance between the two vertices as well as the path itself.
+To do so, import `Dijkstra` from `cairo_graphs.graph.dijkstra` and call `Dijkstra.shortest_path`, which will return the distance between the two vertices as well as the path itself.
 You will need to provide the actual `graph` as well as `adj_vertices_count` as parameters.
 ## Testing